 Get A Full Overview Of Individual Patients

 Patients use numerous healthcare providers nowadays and their information is evenly spread out across different institutions.
 One has lab results, the other has a full allergies overview, and the other is in charge of chronic disease treatment.
 However, everything in the body is connected and a clinician could provide better treatment if all the information is available.
 Data integration makes it possible.
 Doctors now can gather all information about the patient across the healthcare industry and have quick access to it which is especially important in emergencies.

 Our Successful Integrations

 Langate has worked with Approved Admission which is a premium provider of insurance eligibility verification services.
-By monitoring changes in Medicaid, Medicare and HMO insurance payers Approved Admissions helps healthcare facilities avoid billing mistakes and reduce time spent on administrative tasks.
+By monitoring changes in Medicaid, Medicare, and HMO insurance payers Approved Admissions help healthcare facilities avoid billing mistakes and reduce time spent on administrative tasks.